GO-Robot-FLL/Pathfinder-GUI/README.md

     *Important Note: The program only calculates the length and angle of the path.
 You can format the output as you like.*

 - **"Right / Left"**: Sets the starting point for the current path to the right or left Start Zone.
+You can only set the starting point if the path is empty.

 - **"Clear Map"**: Clears all paths on the map.